 2. Maneuvering bumps along the way

 Life doesn't always go according to plan, and in those moments, having an advisor you trust is critical.
-Stormy seas, turbulent financial markets, and global pandemics can seemingly appear out of nowhere, and even the best-laid plans might not calm your emotions.
+Stormy seas, turbulent financial markets, and global conflict can appear without warning, and even the best-laid plans might not calm your emotions.
 Remember, we are hardwired to avoid pain so you may suddenly begin to doubt your skills, forget your knowledge, and look to abandon your plan.

 Simply telling you to ‘remain calm’ and ‘stay the course’ is not enough.
 An advisor should listen to your concerns and work with you to understand the root of your fears.
 They will also remind you of the preparations you took and help determine if this storm really poses the risks of capsizing your boat, or if it is an uncomfortable part of the journey already considered in your plan.

 Revisiting your plan is particularly important if your personal circumstances have changed to determine if some small adjustments need to be made.
 For example, this could take the form of increasing short-term cash savings if you or a partner have employment uncertainty.
 Your advisor will guide you through your options so that you’ll be able to understand how they affect your financial goals in order to arrive at the best decision for you.